-Take into consideration available data regarding provincial climate change projections for Argentia (nearest regional site) when considering land for future developments that are in close proximity to a river, floodplain or coastline.
-These projections suggest that extreme precipitation events will become more intense, by about 4%.
+Take into consideration available data regarding provincial climate change projections for St. John's (nearest regional site) when considering land for future developments that are in close proximity to a river, floodplain or coastline.
+These projections suggest that extreme precipitation events will become more intense, by about 22-23%.
 Climate change is expected to result in more precipitation and more frequent extreme weather events that may result in increased flooding, sea surge and coastal erosion.
-These factors will be considered when allocating land for future developments that are in close proximity to a river, floodplain or coastline;
+These factors must be considered when allocating land for future developments that are in close proximity to a river, floodplain or coastline;